hamelsmu/python-notes/blog/content/post/py.md

 One way to solve the problem with the GIL and cpu-bound tasks competing for resources is to use processes instead of threads.
 Processes are different from threads in the following respects:

-- Threads share a memory space, whereas processes have a separate memory space.
+- Python threads share a memory space, whereas processes have a separate memory space.
 This is an important consideration if you need to share variables or data between tasks.
 - Processes have significant overhead compared to threads because data and program state has to be replicated across each process.
-- Unlike threads, processes are not constrained to run on a single CPU, so you can execute cpu-bound tasks in parallel on different cores.
+- Unlike Python threads, processes are not constrained to run on a single CPU, so you can execute cpu-bound tasks in parallel on different cores.

 You can learn more about the differences between processes and threads in [this tutorial](https://realpython.com/python-concurrency).
 David uses python processes in the server by using a process pool.[^3]  The relevant lines of code are highlighted below: